JaveriaBaloch/Mongo-Crud/Readme.md

 2. setup your mongo database and use its link index.js varaible uri

 # Installation command:
-Open the folder in terminal and run the following commands in that:
+- Open the folder in terminal and run the following commands in that:
-#Code
-        npm install
-        npm start
+-  `npm install`
+-  `npm start`